plausible/website/_posts/2021-04-15-how-to-fight-back-against-google-floc.md

 ## FLoC is not being tested in countries where GDPR is in place

-The adtech still gets the data they need.
+Adtech still gets the data they need.
 Now even without needing to track anything themselves and with Google in the driving seat and full control.
-According to [the EFF](https://www.eff.org/deeplinks/2021/03/googles-floc-terrible-idea), this new approach makes it even easier to target individuals:
+According to [the EFF](https://www.eff.org/deeplinks/2021/03/googles-floc-terrible-idea), this new approach makes it even easier to fingerprint individuals:

 > If a tracker starts with your FLoC cohort, it only has to distinguish your browser from a few thousand others (rather than a few hundred million).

+EFF also brings up a second concern which is also novel and scary in terms of privacy.
+If you sign up to some online service with an email address, they can immediately tie your last week's browsing data with the email address that you supply them (or physical address, phone nr, etc).
+It means any service you use now knows what you've been up to and not just in an anonymous way.

 The plan is that [by the end of 2021](https://blog.chromium.org/2020/01/building-more-private-web-path-towards.html), FLoC will be the primary method for data gathering for advertising purposes and that it will make third-party cookies obsolete.
 Google will then phase out third-party cookies from the Chrome browser.